golemfactory/yagna/docs/development-plan.md

 ### Software Description

-Light Golem Provider will be used to provide computing power to clients.
+Yagna will be used to provide computing power to clients.
 It will run WASM code and measure CPU time spent on computations.

 ### Project Artifacts